ethankennerly/as2cs/README.md

 * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

+* Constants:  These are static in C# but not necessarily static in ActionScript.
+You can use variable instead.
 * isNaN :: IsNaN
 * Conditional expressions mixing reordered calls without parentheses.
 ActionScript, C#: null == hash || key in hash